 What do legal translators translate?

-Some documents that can be translated by professionals specialised in the legal field are: labour documentation, wills, insurance policies.
+Some documents that can be translated by professionals specialised in the legal field are labour documentation, wills, and insurance policies.
 They can also carry out translations of powers of attorney and deeds, foreign regulations and legislation, and corporate deeds and bylaws.

 Examples of legal translation services